tundisto/demisto-web-form-angular/README.md

 # demisto-web-form-angular

 This reference Angular project creates a Demisto incident through use of a web-based form.
-The purpose is to trigger a playbook which will perform an automated action behind the scenes
+The purpose is to trigger a playbook which will perform an automated action behind the scenes.

 It consists of two main components: